 As permitted under Delaware law, we have agreements whereby we indemnify our officers and directors for certain events or occurrences while the officer or director is, or was serving, at our request in such capacity.
 The term of the indemnification period is for the officer's or director's lifetime.
-The maximum potential amount of future payments we could be required to make under these indemnification agreements is unlimited; however, we have a director and officer insurance policy that could limit our exposure and enable us to recover a portion of any future amounts paid.
-As a result of our insurance policy that could limit our exposure and enable us to recover a portion of any future amounts paid.
-As a result of our insurance policy that could limit our exposure and enable us to recover a portion of any future amounts paid.
-As a result of our insurance policy that could limit our exposure and enable us to recover a portion of any future amounts paid.
-As a result of our insurance policy that could limit our exposure and enable us to recover a portion of any future amounts paid.
-As a result of our insurance policy that could limit our exposure and enable us to recover some or all of amounts paid, our estimated fair value of these indemnification agreements is minimal.
-We have no liabilities recorded for these agreements as of December 31, 2022.
+The maximum potential amount of future payments we could be required to make under these indemnification agreements is unlimited; however, in the event of a legal action, we have purchased insurance that could limit our exposure, depending upon the details of the claim and the coverage provided.
+As a result, our estimated fair value of these indemnification agreements is minimal.
+We have no liabilities recorded for these agreements as of December 31, 2023.

 We enter into standard indemnification agreements in the ordinary course of business.
-Pursuant to these agreements, we may agree to indemnify, hold harmless, and reimburse the indemnified party for losses suffered or incurred by the indemnified party, generally a business partner or a customer, in connection matters such as any U.S. patent, or any copyright or other intellectual property infringement claim by any third party with respect to our offerings; a breach of confidentiality obligations and certain other contractual warranties; our gross negligence, willful misconduct, fraud, misrepresentation, or violation of law; and/or if we cause tangible property damage, personal injury or death.
+Pursuant to these agreements, we may agree to indemnify, hold harmless, and reimburse the indemnified party for losses suffered or incurred by the indemnified party, generally a business partner or a customer, in connection with matters such as any U.S. patent, or any copyright or other intellectual property infringement claim by any third party with respect to our offerings; a breach of confidentiality obligations and certain other contractual warranties; our gross negligence, willful misconduct, fraud, misrepresentation, or violation of law; and/or if we cause tangible property damage, personal injury or death.
 The term of any such indemnification agreement is generally perpetual after execution of the agreement.
-The maximum potential amount of future payments we could be required to make under these indemnification agreements is unlimited; however, we have never incurred material costs to defend lawsuits or settle claims related to these angreements.
+The maximum potential amount of future payments we could be required to make under these indemnification agreements is unlimited; however, we have never incurred material costs to defend lawsuits or settle claims related to these indemnification agreements.
+In addition, in the event of a legal action, we have purchased insurance that could limit our exposure, depending upon the details of the claim and the coverage provided.
 As a result, our estimated fair value of these agreements is minimal.
-We do not have significant liabilities recorded for these agreements as of December 31, 2022.
+We do not have significant liabilities recorded for these agreements as of December 31, 2023.

 We enter into arrangements with certain business partners, whereby the business partner agrees to provide services as a subcontractor for our installations.
 Accordingly, we enter into standard indemnification agreements with our customers, whereby we indemnify them for certain acts, such as personal property damage, by our subcontractors.
-The maximum potential amount of future payments we could be required to make under these indemnification agreements is unlimited; however, we have general and umbrella insurance policies that could enable us to recover a portion of any amounts paid.
-We have never incurred material costs to defend lawsuits or settle claims related to these indemnification agreements is minimal.
-We do not have significant liabilities recorded for these agreements as of December 31, 2022.
+The maximum potential amount of future payments we could be required to make under these indemnification agreements is unlimited; however, we have never incurred material costs to defend lawsuits or settle claims related to these indemnification agreements.
+In addition, in the event of a legal action, we have purchased insurance that could limit our exposure, depending upon the details of the claim and the coverage provided.
+As a result, our estimated fair value of these agreements is minimal.
+We do not have significant liabilities recorded for these agreements as of December 31, 2023.